Andpodryv/SLAU/readme.md

-Calculating a system of linear algebraic equations on CPU and GPU
+Calculating a system of linear algebraic equations in C++ in two versions: on the CPU in a single thread and GPU (CUDA) in a multi-thread.

-The assembly was performed on MS Visual Studio 2019 with the CUDA extension
+The assembly was performed on MS Visual Studio 2019 with the CUDA extension.